13X-Labs/13Xlabs-Export-ChatGPT-Conservation-PDF-PNG-ShareLink/README.md

 ## Roadmap
 - [X] Support Chrome
+- [X] Support All Page with ChatGPT Account or ChatGPT Account Plus

 ## Contribution
 Thank you Liad Yosef.
 I would like to express my sincere gratitude for your contribution to the open-source community by providing the MIT license for your work on Github.